 “How’d it go?”
 David asks.

 “We asked them for their blessing.
 They’re discussing it now.
 We’re shoo-ins.”

 “You asked the girls to marry you?”

-“No, duffus, just for the parents’ permission to take them out.”
+“No, duffus, just for their permission to take the girls out.”

 “What?
 Is it 1950?
 You’re already going out with them.”

 The other band finds our teenage angst boring and tries the MOOG.
 Without Jace to lead them, it’s not successful.
 They believe Minehan is the genius.
 He claims to be a rock idol.
 I know we have to do ‘False Gods’ in the Moody Rudes set.

 I anxiously check on the discussion going on up in the balcony.
 As soon as I notice the adults have finished their drinks, we reappear with fresh ones.
 This time we bring the girls Dr. Pepper.
 Naturally we sing the ‘Pepper -upper’ song.

 “Com’n and meet the other band.
 Minehan’s pretending he knows how to play Jack’s MOOG.
 Your folks need to talk among themselves,” as we pull them to their feet.
 As soon as we are out of the parents’ sight, we wheel the girls around and start making out.
 They are putty in our hands.
 We’re not about to leave our hidden make out spot in the balcony.
 Both girls seemed to melt in our arms, leaning into us as we hold them up.